gatariee/ldrgen/README.md

 ```

 ## Why?
-sometimes you want a quick and dirty solution for evading AVs, and encrypting shellcode doesn't fit in your workflow.
+when ur doing a box and your beacons die when dropping / running from disk

 ## How?
 1. generate your shellcode